pavelhoral/wrensec-docs/Java-Style-Guide.md

 The basic form should always be acceptable.
 The single-line form may be substituted when the entirety of the Javadoc block (including comment markers) can fit on a single line.
 Note that this only applies when there are no block tags such as `@return`.

+> **Deviation Note:** This style guide clarifies that the basic form should include block tags; not just a summary line.

 #### 7.1.2 Paragraphs
 One blank line &ndash; that is, a line containing only the aligned leading asterisk (`*`) &ndash; must appear between paragraphs, and before the group of block tags if present.
 Each paragraph but the first must have `<p>` immediately before the first word, with no space after.